Registering for affordable French classes at the Commission scolaire de Montréal

 - 30 hr/week, Monday – Friday, 8h30 – 16h00

 - 20 hr/week, Monday – Friday, 8h15 – 12h40

 - 16 hr/week, Monday – Thursday, 17h45 – 22h10

 There are also conversation groups and exam preparation classes available (example: courses available at Centre Pauline-Julien).
 Sometimes other classes are offered, at other hours (e.g. Francisation for the first level three nights a week, online courses focusing on writing, etc).

 Courses are offered at one of several centres; here's the complete list of CSM centres offering Francisation, with phone numbers.
 For full details, it's best to give them a phone call (receptionists speak English) as sometimes the information on their websites is out of date.
 For convenience, here are some links to the hours for Francisation at a few centres:

 - Centre Pauline-Julien: 6830 chemin de la Côte-des-Neiges

 - Centre William-Hingston: 419 rue Saint-Roch

 Sessions start every eight weeks, e.g. Sept 4, Oct 30, Jan 8, Mar 5, etc for 2018.
 Registration opens a couple weeks before classes start.
-To register, just call the centre you want to attend (phone numbers for all of them) to find either find the date for the next registration night, or to make an appointment for registration (depends on the centre).
+To register, just call the centre you want to attend (details for all of them) to find either find the date for the next registration night, or to make an appointment for registration (depends on the centre).
 Again, they're typically able to provide service in English over the phone.
 When you go in to register, you'll need to bring proof of Canadian citizenship (typically a passport), and proof of a Montreal address (phone or hydro bill, lease, etc).
 They'll do a quick placement test through an interview and register you for the appropriate level.